-- monetary policy at the zero lower bound. - the Federal Reserve's balance sheet risk. - financial frictions, liquidity, and the macroeconomy, - forecasting and policy analysis with DSGE models. - forecasting using large macroeconomic panels, - changes in the relationship between inflation and unemployment, - trends and cycles in productivity growth, - labor market churning, job and worker flows. - trends in labor force participation and the dynamics of the U.S. labor market, - unemployment and sectoral reallocation, - duration dependence, longterm unemployment and firm hiring over the business cycle, - the role of entrepreneurship and firm heterogeneity in business cycles, - recent housing price trends and their effects on consumer spending, - the sources and consequences of household leveraging and deleveraging in the 2000s, and - the effects of the global saving glut on household debt and house prices.
+- forecasting and policy analysis using DSGE models, - financial frictions, liquidity, and the macroeconomy, - the Federal Reserve's balance sheet risk, - learning and heterogeneous beliefs in macroeconomics, - monetary policy and inequality, - the welfare costs of disinflation, - forecasting using large macroeconomic datasets, - trends and cycles in productivity growth, - sources and consequences of household leveraging and deleveraging in the 2000s, - labor market churn, job and worker flows, - trends in labor force participation and the dynamics of the U.S. labor market, - wage dynamics over the business cycle, - unemployment and sectoral reallocation, - duration dependence, long-term unemployment and firm hiring over the business cycle, and - the role of entrepreneurship and firm heterogeneity in business cycles.